AWARDS FOR LOCAL AUTHORITIES

 projects you deliver.

-19 Excellence in Travel Information and Marketing
+19. Excellence in Travel Information and Marketing

-20 Frontline Employee of the Year
+20. Frontline Employee of the Year

 We're looking for nominations for this award for a frontline member of staff (for example, school crossing patrols, bus drivers, highways inspectors, receptionists) who has gone beyond the call of duty in their role and delivered a better service as a result.
 The nominee will have demonstrated a real commitment to their service and your nomination will need to outline briefly (500 words maximum) what they have done to deserve this award, supported with statistical or anecdotal evidence.
 Supporting letters are useful in this category.

-21 Outstanding Contribution to Local Transport
+21. Outstanding Contribution to Transport

-22 Outstanding Contribution to National Transport
+22. Lifetime Contribution to Transport